eduflow/samesite-compat-check/README.md

 -------
-`samesite-compat-check` was written by `Malthe Jørgensen <malthe.jorgensen@gmail.com>` at Peergrade Inc., and is a port of Chromium's pseudocode for checking browsers incompatible with `SameSite=None` cookies which can be found here.
+`samesite-compat-check` was written by `Malthe Jørgensen <malthe.jorgensen@gmail.com>` at Peergrade Inc., and is a port of Chromium's pseudocode for checking browsers incompatible with `SameSite=None` cookies which can be found here:
 <https://www.chromium.org/updates/same-site/incompatible-clients>

 That pseudocode is Copyright 2019 Google LLC. and released under the Apache 2.0